amitxv/PC-Tuning/docs/post-install.md

 - I also like to set the sound scheme to no sounds in the sounds tab

-- Consider using [REAL](https://github.com/miniant-git/REAL) or [LowAudioLatency](https://github.com/spddl/LowAudioLatency) to minimize the size of the audio buffer.
+- Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC.
 Beware of audio dropouts due to CPU not being able to keep up under load

     - Be warned regarding CPU 0 being reserved/underutilized with the usage of the mentioned programs